 ~ Rupert Smith [Gay Times UK, October 2005]

-This detachment from intrinsic values is ruthlessly exploited and promoted by gay media, particularly magazines and websites which indiscriminately compete for gay and mainstream advertisers hungry to milk the pink pound, and invariably at the expense of their patrons' intrinsic core values.
-In London, scene mags aimed at gay youth long ago morphed into crude, hardcore porn mags crammed with ads for bareback videos and page after page of explicit escort ads alongside vapid, one-size-fits-all safe sex ads and zealous campaigns for the "morning after" quick-fix regimen PEP, commodifying and devaluing sex to its basest and most meaningless level.
-In the US, bland, vacuous newsstand mags and community freesheets have long given free reign to Big Pharma's airbushed-to-perfection antiretroviral ads which dishonestly and irresponsibly mask the drugs' disfiguring and shocking health-impacting side-effects which take an entire, legally required page of dense text to explain.
+The detachment from intrinsic and core spiritual values is ruthlessly exploited and promoted by gay media, particularly magazines and websites which indiscriminately compete for gay and mainstream advertisers hungry to milk the pink pound.
+In the US, bland, vacuous newsstand mags and community freesheets pursue blue-chip corportaions to boost their bottom line, not least Big Pharma's money-spinning, airbushed-to-perfection antiretroviral ads which mask the health-impacting side-effects that take an entire page, sometimes two, of dense text to explain.

 "Former editor, Nigel Edwards, noticed a definite shift towards consumerism in the [UK] Pink Paper's editorial policy around the...same time that gay activists claim the queer community became increasingly 'apathetic' and 'difficult to stir'.
 It's difficult to conclude that one had no bearing on the other."

 ~ Chris Morris [Positively Healthy]

 US gay media has largely ignored the devastation wreaked by AIDS and crystal entirely or, at best, paid scant lip service and downplayed the threat.